carltonupp/carlton.upperdine.dev/content/posts/csharp-pattern-matching.md

 # Final thoughts

 As you can see, pattern matching is an incredibly powerful feature set of the C# language and is probably only going to get better as functional programming slowly takes over the world.
 One thing to be wary of, however, is to make sure you don't sacrifice the readability of your code for the sake of using pattern matching.
-This is something I am constantly battling with in my own code, and a general rule is to use pattern matching if it improves the readability of the code.
+This is something I am constantly battling with in my own code, and a general rule is to use pattern matching if it improves the readability of the code, but don't sacrifice readability for the sake of being a clever clogs.